codeplaysoftware/portBLAS/benchmark/README.md

 The benchmarks take two kinds of command-line options: those for the benchmark library and those specific to the SYCL-BLAS projects.

-Essentially, the benchmarks **require a CSV configuration file** (see the related section below), and if your machine has more than one OpenCL device, which one to use.
+Essentially, the benchmarks need a CSV configuration file (see the related section below; there are default parameters if no CSV file is provided, but it is not recommended to use the defaults), and if your machine has more than one OpenCL device, which one to use.
 The other options specify how to output the results.

 The most useful options for us are: